 Directions to rinks

 - Be the team communicator.
-It's a great idea to create a team email list and send out team updates once per week.
+It's a great idea to create a team email list (or use the email capabilities of the Icehounds website) and send out team updates once per week.
 These emails should serves as reminders for upcoming practices and games for that week.
 They can include directions to new rinks and details on any other team events for that week.

 - Communicate with the coach and/or manager for the teams you play each week.
 Regardless of whether you are home or away, it's a good idea to drop an email to the opposing team to confirm the game day, time and location.